Klinton90/ng2-resource/README.md

   Map request properties to your actual names as `propertyMapping: {"id" : "userId"}`
  - `requestInterceptor?: RequestInterceptor;` - Callback that will be executed for every Request.
 Individual action also could have `requestInterceptor`, then both will be executed.
- - `resultInterceptor?: ResultInterceptor;` - Callback that will be executed when `resource.$i` property is used.
+ - `resultInterceptor?: ResultInterceptor;` - Callback that will be executed when `resource.$oi` property is used.
  Only one Interceptor will be executed: either on Resource or Action level.
 Action Interceptor has higher priority.

 4) Each action property consumes *Angular's*